Monifactory/MAE2/README.md

 Pull requests are welcome, either for new features or bug fixes, as long as new features are relatively tame and within vanilla AE2's scope.
 Maybe for bug fixes make an issue first to link with the PR and make sure its really a bug.
+If you want ideas peruse the TODO list at TODO.org, its got new feature ideas, and optimizations to implement

 Along with code additions, if some artist wants to work for free and make assets for MAE2, I'd welcome them.
 Even if you just think the colors of something is